 Ask yourself the question: how can I add value to this company?
-Then read through your CV again and try and pick out what would be most important to your interviewer and whether anything that the interviewer would find important is missing from your CV that you can bring out in the interview.
+Then read through your CV again and try to pick out what would be most important to your interviewer and whether anything that the interviewer would find important is missing from your CV that you can bring out in the compliance interview.

 Also prepare any accomplishments or projects that aren’t visible on your CV, for example ‘I designed and implemented a new surveillance system to improve the efficiency of the compliance team.’

 Ultimately you are trying to prove that you will add value to the team so anything that can show value would be worth noting.
 This is really key because 9/10 interviews in this space consist of in-depth discussion around your CV/experience.

 Advanced Tips For Your Compliance Interview